deckhouse/sds-replicated-volume/docs/README.md

 ```

-- Wait for the created `DRBDStoragePool` resource to become `Completed`:
+- Wait for the created `ReplicatedStoragePool` resource to become `Completed`:

 ```shell
 kubectl get dsp data -w